 If that is our hope, then what are some key components to seeing this transformation happen?

-When love and obey Jesus, the world will change.
-His Kingdom will be built and communities will be changed.
+When we love and obey Jesus, the world will change.
+His Kingdom will expand, and communities will transform.

-Before REAL LASTING transformation can happen, the hearts of the people need to be changed.
-Paul says in Rom 6:23, “For the wages of sin [is] death, but the gift of God [is] eternal life in Christ Jesus our Lord (NKJV).
-The power of sin in the hearts of the people needs to be broken.
-When we repent and believe and start to follow Jesus, the power of sin has been broken.
-It has no mastery over us anymore.
-The Holy Spirit comes to abide in us forever (John 14:16) to empower us to love and obey Jesus and to bring His Kingdom on the earth.
-From there, He appoints us as His ambassadors (2 Cor 5:20) and plants us in the world to bear fruit (Mat 13:24-30).
-In this way, we can bring lasting change.
-If we don’t have that heart change and walk in loving obedience to Jesus, we will only work on the outer man, not on the inner man.
+Before real, lasting transformation can happen, the hearts of the people need to be changed.
+Paul says in Romans 6:23 that “the wages of sin [is] death, but the gift of God [is] eternal life in Christ Jesus our Lord (NKJV).”
+The power of sin needs to be broken in the hearts of people.
+When we repent, believe and start to follow Jesus, the power of sin has been broken.
+It is no longer our master.
+The Holy Spirit comes to abide in us forever (John 14:16) to empower us to love and obey Jesus and to bring His Kingdom on earth.
+From there, He appoints us as His ambassadors (2 Cor.
+5:20) and plants us in the world to bear fruit (Mat 13:24-30).
+This is the only way we can bring lasting change.
+If we don’t have a heart change and walk in loving obedience to Jesus, we will only be work on the outer man.
+The real work must happen with the inner man.

-When we look at life of Jesus, we see that (most of the time) He loved and served the people by addressing their physical needs.
-Sometimes He gave people food, at another time He restored a women in a community and yet another time He healed diseases.
-After He addressed the needs of the people, He called people to repentance and asked them to lay down their lives and follow Him (Luke 14:26-35).
-It was never His goal to only meet their needs, but He wanted people to lay down their lives and follow Him.
+When we look at the life of Jesus, we see that He usually loved and served people by addressing their physical needs.
+Sometimes He gave food, sometimes he restored, and sometimes He healed diseases.
+After He addressed the needs of people, He called them to repentance and asked them to lay down their lives and follow Him (Luke 14:26-35).
+It was never Jesus’ goal to only meet needs; He wanted people to give up everything and follow Him.

-That’s why I believe that practical help, social projects and social justice issues ALWAYS need to be combined with sharing the Gospel of the Kingdom and calling people to repentance.
-Practical help, like feeding kids, cooking meals etc. are very important and help us to get connected to people, but there has to be some sort of sharing about the Kingdom and Jesus, so that the hearts of the people will be changed FROM THE INSIDE OUT.
+This is why I believe that practical help, social projects and social justice issues always need to be combined with sharing the gospel and calling people to repentance.
+Practical help such as feeding kids and cooking meals are very important and help us get connected to people, but there has to be sharing about the Kingdom and Jesus.
+This is how hearts will be changed from the inside out.

-This is the reason why lasting transformation always needs to have an element of making disciples and sharing the gospel of the Kingdom.
+Lasting transformation must always have an element of making disciples and sharing the gospel.
 Another key component for transformation in a community is business.
-Read more about it here.
+Read more about that here.